-Legacy Bluetooth devices and devices that don’t implement privacy-protections broadcast a persistent identifier that is unique to the device, usually several times per minute.
+Legacy Bluetooth devices and newer Bluetooth devices that haven’t implement privacy-protections broadcast a persistent identifier that’s unique to each device.
+These broadcasts usually happens several times per minute.
 Retailers, transportation providers, and others have been recording these broadcasts for years and use them to track people as they move through public spaces.
 A persistent identifier even allows them to map your whereabouts and habits over time.

 Bluetooth devices, like Wi-Fi devices, support a privacy-enhancing technique that periodically randomizes the broadcasted address, which makes it harder to track them as their owners move about in the world.
 Paired devices, like your phone or laptop, can still resolve the device’s real address, enabling them to communicate properly.
 However, how do you tell if your device is protecting your privacy or not?

 Ideally, products that support BLE Privacy should be clearly labeled so that you as a consumer can make an informed purchase decision.
 Unfortunately, Bluetooth peripheral makers are notoriously bad at providing any kind of technical documentation for their products whatsoever.

 You can try to look up information online, but very little product-specific information is available despite this being a seven-year-old standard.
 I’ve only found a single online product review mention that a device supported BLE Privacy, and that was for one of the very few products that list it as a feature.

 The only way to check that your Bluetooth enabled devices do a good job is to manually test one and verify that it preserves your privacy.
 I’ll walk through the test process using an app for Android that makes this quick and easy to do.
 I’ll also explain what to look for so you can still follow along using any general Bluetooth scanning app for iOS, Windows, or another Bluetooth host device.